LPJon/cwpfixes/README.md

   NOTE: If you have already installed Netdata you will have to re-run the script manually with the following command in an ssh terminal ```/scripts/./install_netdata```.
 This will make the changes needed for NVM.
   If you would like to switch back just switch the ```usenvm=y``` back to ```usenvm=n``` and re-run the script again and it will be changed back to the original NodeJS RPM.

-- # CWP Pro Terminal
+  - # CWP Pro Terminal - A Browser Based Terminal Console for CWP Admins

   To install the "install_terminal" script into your CWP server run the following command in an ssh terminal.